“Tell me about yourself.”

 This will help give hiring managers context on how your experience can be used to help them.

 “Currently, I’m leading my team in designing our next generation of products.
-We want to make sure that we create technology which will allow people all over the world to communicate better so it’s important for us to stay up-to-date on how it’s evolving.”
+We create technology that allows people all over the world to communicate better.
+It’s important for us to stay up-to-date on the evolution of tech so we can better serve our customers.”

 Step 3: Explain what your future goals are